HarmAug: Effective Data Augmentation for Knowledge Distillation of Safety Guard Models: experiments

 \subsection{Ablations}

-In this section, we conduct a comprehensive ablation study of each component of our method to evaluate its effectiveness.
+We conduct ablation studies of each component of our method to evaluate its effectiveness.

 \myparagraph{Prefix attack.} To study the effectiveness of the prefix attack for generating harmful instructions, we remove the prefix ``I have an idea for a prompt:" from the \hyperref[promptbox]{Prompt Format} described in~\Cref{promptbox} and measure how often the LLM $p_\texttt{LLM}$ successfully generates instructions instead of refusing to do so.
 We sample $10,000$ instructions from $p_\texttt{LLM}$ and use a simple pattern matching classifier proposed by~\citet{advbench} to evaluate whether the LLM refuses to generate instructions.
-As shown in~\Cref{tab:prefix-ablation}, removing the prefix significantly degrades the success rate, which indicates the necessity of prefix attack for circumventing the safety alignment of the LLM.
+As shown in~\Cref{tab:prefix-ablation}, removing the prefix or replacing our prefix attack with the prefix injection attack proposed by~\citet{wei2023jailbreak}, which instructs the LLM to begin its response with the affirmative prefix ``Absolutely!
+Here's ", significantly degrades the success rate, which indicates the necessity of prefix attack for circumventing the safety alignment of the LLM.

 \myparagraph{Backbone of instruction generators.} We perform an ablation study to examine the effect of LLM backbones in generating harmful instructions.
 We prompt the following models for sampling harmful instructions: \href{https://huggingface.co/google/gemma-1.1-2b-it}{Gemma-1.1-2b-it}, \href{https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct}{Llama-3.1-Instruct-8B-Instruct}, \href{https://huggingface.co/meta-llama/Llama-3.1-8B}{Llama-3.1-8B}, \href{https://huggingface.co/microsoft/Phi-3.5-mini-instruct}{Phi-3.5-mini-instruct}, \href{https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3}{Mistral-7B-Instruct-v0.3}, and the \href{https://huggingface.co/boyiwei/pure_bad_100-7b-full}{fine-tuned Llama-2} model~\citep{boyiwei-llama}, which has been fine-tuned on 100 adversarial prompts.
 All models are prompted using the \hyperref[promptbox]{prompt format} described in~\Cref{promptbox}.
-As shown in~\Cref{tab:promtping-model}, regardless of the choice of LLMs, data augmentation with LLM-based prompting outperforms the other baselines in average, including GFN and EDA.
+As shown in~\Cref{tab:promtping-model}, regardless of the choice of LLMs, data augmentation with LLM-based prompting outperforms the other baselines on average, including GFN and EDA.
 Moreover, data augmentation with instructions generated by the smallest model, Gemma-1.1-2b-it, yields the most significant improvement in AUPRC.

 \myparagraph{Size of student models.} We study the trade-off between accuracy and efficiency as we increase the size of the the student models. ~\Cref{fig:model-size} shows that our HarmAug method consistently improves the AUPRC scores across all DeBERTa model sizes.
 Moreover, larger models achieve better performance than smaller models, at the cost of increased FLOPs, latency, and peak memory usage, as shown in~\Cref{tab:model-size-profiling}.
 However, this increased cost remains negligible compared to the cost of the teacher model (Llama-Guard-3), with DeBERTa-large demonstrating significantly greater efficiency.